NYUCCL/Battleship/README.md

 Battleship
 ==========

-Code and data concerning information search experiments conducted at NYU Computational Cognition Lab.
+Code and data from information search experiments conducted at NYU Computational Cognition Lab.